Welcome to the Tresmeer Parish Council website.

 4. Discuss with your neighbours if you plan a bonfire and be considerate.
 People are entitled to enjoy their outside space especially when the weather is good and it allows them to bring washing in.

-6. Avoid burning damp or green matter as this causes excess smoke.
+6. Avoid burning damp or green matter as this causes excess smoke.for long periods.
+They should be finished and extinguished by dusk.

 BUS SHELTERS MAINTENANCE